isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-create-dita-project.md

+---
+title: Create a DITA project
+description: Learn how to Create a DITA project
+---

 # Create a DITA project {#id1645HA00NM6}

 AEM Guides provides a DITA project template that you can use to create and manage your review tasks.